aws-samples/aws-secretsmgr-workshop/docs/RDSFargateRound/RDS.md

     ![AWS Secrets Manager old way before rotation](images/RDSMSQLoldpre.png)

-7. View the file mysql.newway.sh.
-You can use the **cat** command to do this.
+7. View the file mysql.newway.sh by entering this command:

+    **cat mysql.newway.sh**

     As mentioned above, for the sake of simplicity, the scripts used in the tutorial use *jq* to parse the secret value into shell variables to allow for easy command line manipulation.
 This is NOT a security best practice for a production environment.
 In a production environment, we recommend that you don't store passwords in environment variables, and work with them in plaintext at the command line.

         #/bin/bash